MuhammedALDRUBI/ArrayAnalyzer/README.md

 # ArrayAnalyzer
-Class for Analyzing an array and handling its values
+Class for Analyzing an array and handling its values ( it only contains the methodes that requiered to QueryCustomizer class's work)

 ## usable Methodes :